 - Physical requirements outlined below.

-Board certified in Anatomic and /or Clinical Pathology
+- Board Certification in Anatomic and Clinical Pathology

 Note:Only education or degrees recognized by the U.S. Department of Education from accredited colleges, universities, schools, or institutions may be used to qualify for Federal employment.
 You can verify your education here:http://ope.ed.gov/accreditation/.
 If you are using foreign education to meet qualification requirements, you must send a Certificate of Foreign Equivalency with your transcript in order to receive credit for that education.
 For further information, visit:http://www.ed.gov/about/offices/list/ous/international/usnei/us/edlite-visitus-forrecog.html.